godotengine/godot-docs/classes/class_curve3d.rst

 - :ref:`Vector3<class_Vector3>` **get_point_out** **(** :ref:`int<class_int>` idx **)** |const|

 Returns the position of the control point leading out of the vertex ``idx``.
+The returned position is relative to the vertex ``idx``.
 If the index is out of bounds, the function sends an error to the console, and returns ``(0, 0, 0)``.

 ----